TheOdinProject/curriculum/javascript/javascript_in_the_real_world/dynamic_user_interface_interactions.md

 We aren't presenting any new content in this lesson - just giving you the chance to practice some of the techniques that you're going to be using on a daily basis as a JavaScript programmer.

 > Animations are typically handled by CSS which is a little out of the scope of this lesson, but interactive stuff like this is no fun without a little motion!
-If you want to take a break and learn more about making stuff move [go watch this video](https://www.youtube.com/watch?v=8kK-cA99SA0).
+In order to solidify the principles of implementing a dynamic user interface, go watch this [video on CSS transitions](https://www.youtube.com/watch?v=8kK-cA99SA0).

 ### Lesson overview